 In October 2005, Matthew Davies suffered a C6 spinal cord injury (SCI) in a car accident and has been paralyzed ever since.
 After several years of various therapies to optimize his recovery and function, Matthew and his wife Melodie concluded that a rigorous activity-based training routine would produce the best physical, clinical and emotional results.

 Great progress has been made in the area of treating SCI and other neurological conditions.
-However, the costs of these services are very expensive making them unobtainable to many.
+However, these services are very expensive and unobtainable.
 Therefore, in 2011 Matthew established the CORE Foundation.

 The mission of the CORE Foundation is to provide needed financial support and education for individuals with spinal cord injuries and other neurological conditions to participate in an activity-based recovery program.